tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 question.
 In the next three blog posts, we

 1. describe how VAST uses Parquet and its little brother [Feather][feather]
-2. benchmark the two foramts against each other for typical workloads
+2. benchmark the two formats against each other for typical workloads
 3. share our experience with all the engineering gotchas we encountered along the way